nicholasjng/nanobind-bazel/README.md

-# nanobind-bazel: Bazel defs for C++ bindings for Python with nanobind
+# nanobind-bazel: Bazel build rules for C++ Python bindings with nanobind

 This repo contains Bazel build defs for Python bindings created with [nanobind](https://github.com/wjakob/nanobind).

-The full list of exported rules:
+Here's the full list of exported rules:

 - `nanobind_extension`, building a Python extension containing the bindings as a `*.so` file.
 These extensions can be used e.g. as a `data` dependency for a `py_library` target.